apoorvaanand1998/chaoss-microtasks/Microtask3/readme.md

 - metadata_updated_on(item)
 - metadata_category(item)

-7) Some of the git commands used are
+7) Some of the git commands used are:

 - git clone - Clones a repository into a newly created directory, creates remote-tracking branches for each branch in the cloned repository (visible using git branch -r), and creates and checks out an initial branch that is forked from the cloned repository's currently active branch.